vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 Mailbox Intelligence has two settings:

-1. **Enable Mailbox Intelligence:** Helps the AI distinguish between legitimate and impersonated senders.
-It’s turned on by default.
+1. **Enable Mailbox Intelligence:** This setting helps the AI distinguish between messages from legitimate and impersonated senders.
+By default, this setting is turned on.
-2. **Enable Impersonation Protection:** By default, it’s off.
-Utilizes contact history to enhance protection.
+2. **Enable Impersonation Protection:** By default, this setting is off.
+This setting uses the contact history learned from Mailbox Intelligence (both frequent contacts and no contacts).

 To activate Mailbox Intelligence, both settings must be turned on.